jayceslesar/covid-agents/README.md

 Running `main.py` with a configuration of `sim_params.json` will run the model.
 Upon running, it will ask if you would like to save the data into a directory.
 Screenshots can be saved to create a .gif of the model run (state how screenshots can be saved). \
 A visual will appear to show the current state of the simulation.
 Darker blue means a greater concentration of an aerosol that contains an infectious agent (e.g., SARS-CoV-2).
+Ex: `python3 main.py` will run a simulation and show the visual.

+lines after questions are where the user (you enters answers) \
+$ python3 main.py \
+pygame 2.0.2 (SDL 2.0.16, Python 3.8.11) \
+Hello from the pygame community. https://www.pygame.org/contribute.html \
+Simulation will run for 3600 steps. \
+What would you like to name the data file? some_data \
+do you want screenshots? \
+y \
+What folder do you want to save your screenshots into?
+Please specify the path \
+save_screenshots \
+How many steps between screenshots? \
+10

 # General Usage: